inprimex/pfobos/doc/tests.md

 # Fobos SDR Tests

-This directory contains tests for the Fobos SDR Python wrapper.
+This documentaton for testsing the Fobos SDR Python wrapper.

 The tests are designed to verify the functionality of the wrapper without requiring actual hardware, except for the integration tests.

 ## Test Structure